Category Archives: Software Project Management

 Context:

-• Your application was developed 7 years ago and there have been no updates since then.
+• You have an application that was developed 7 years ago and there have been no updates since then.

 1. You tried installing all the tools and compiling the code.
 Luckily no problem happened.